 -

-First, cut the chicken tenderloins into 1-2 inch bites sized pieces and set aside
+Cut the chicken tenderloins into 1-2 inch bites sized pieces and set aside

 -

-In a shallow dish, combine the almond flour, salt, smoked paprika, onion powder, and black pepper and mix well to combine the flavors
+In a shallow dish, combine the almond flour, tapioca, salt, smoked paprika, onion powder, and black pepper and mix well to combine the flavors

 -